Ingo Pohlmann

-Ingo Pohlmann (stage name Pohlmann.; * 18 May 1972 in Rheda-Wiedenbrück) is a German pop music singer.
+Ingo Pohlmann (stage name Pohlmann; born 18 May 1972 in Rheda-Wiedenbrück) is a German pop music singer.

 Biography

 Pohlmann is a trained bricklayer.
 After he did his community service, he moved to Münster where he had first appearances.
 Later, he moved to Hamburg.

 His first album "Zwischen Heimweh und Fernsucht" resulted from an association with the producers Jan Löchel, Henning Wehland and Christian Neander.

 On 9 February 2007, he took part in the "Bundesvision Song Contest" of the German comedian Stefan Raab.
 He competed for the federal state North Rhine-Westphalia and came fifth.